 Expo Chicago/2014 is the 3rd annual exhibition of international contemporary and modern art held in Chicago at Navy Pier’s Festival Hall on September 18 – 21, 2014.
-The following 44 photographs are of that event.
+All photographs by John P. Walsh.

 Featured Image is Jessica Stockholder (American, b.
 1959), Once Upon A Time, 2014, plastic, paint, mirrors, stools, carpet, chain, cables, staircase, resin, cords, light, bowls, lamp shade.
 Kavi Gupta Chicago/Berlin.